TrigrD3/retail-store-sample-app/README.md

 terraform apply
 ```

-After the instace has been created and running, access the sample app using on a new browser tab
+After the instace has been created and running, access the sample app on a new browser tab

 ```shell
 http://<Public IP Address>:8888